Introduction

 - 15-year property: Landscaping, fencing, paving, site improvements

-Firms like Seneca Cost Segregation use engineering-based studies to reclassify 20-40% or more of property costs into accelerated depreciation categories — their reported average first-year deduction across completed studies is $171,243.
+Firms like Seneca Cost Segregation use engineering-based studies to reclassify 20-40% or more of property costs into accelerated depreciation categories, with a reported average first-year deduction of $171,243 across completed studies.

 Capital Gains and 1031 Exchanges